moonrockbytes/ucbmlai-a51-driver-coupon-analysis/docs/final_analysis_report.md

 ## Caveats and Data Limitations

 - Some subgroup cells have small sample sizes; percentages in those cells may be noisy and not generalizable.
-- The notebook used utility heuristics (e.g., dropping `car` column) that were appropriate for this dataset but may remove some signal in other contexts.
+- The analysis used utility heuristics (e.g., dropping `car` column) that were appropriate for this dataset but may remove some signal in other contexts.

 ---